×

 What do expats in Quebec City appreciate most about the local culture?

 "Expats in Quebec City appreciate the city's rich cultural heritage and attractive setting with its plus 400-year history.
 They enjoy the old-world European charm with its narrow, cobblestone streets and centuries-old buildings as well as the vibrant modern city festooned with cafés, museums, and parks.
 The city is also well known for its beautiful waterfront and offers exceptional cycling and walking paths.
 The locals are friendly and welcoming and the unique blend of English and French offers a unique cultural experience.
 Quebec City is considered to be a culturally creative city with numerous festivals, concerts, exhibitions and performances that are available throughout the year.
-The city also has a rich culinary scene with fresh local ingredients, traditional dishes and a variety of international cuisines," said one expat who made the move to Quebec City.
+The city also has a rich culinary scene with fresh local ingredients, traditional dishes and a variety of international cuisines," remarked one expat who made the move to Quebec City.

 What do expats find most challenging?